 ERP systems improve enterprise operations in a number of ways.
 By integrating financial information in a single system, ERP systems unify an organization’s financial reporting.
 They also integrate order management, making order taking, manufacturing, inventory, accounting, and distribution a much simpler, less error-prone process.
 Most ERPs also include customer relationship management (CRM) tools to track customer interactions, thereby providing deeper insights about customer behavior and needs.
 They can also standardize and automate manufacturing and supporting processes, and unify procurement across an organization’s business units.
 ERP systems can also provide a standardized HR platform for time reporting, expense tracking, training, and skills matching, and greatly enhance an organization’s ability to file the necessary compliance reporting across finance, HR, and the supply chain.

-4 key features of ERP systems
+Key features of ERP systems

 - Enterprise-wide integration.
 Business processes are integrated end to end across departments and business units.
 For example, a new order automatically initiates a credit check, queries product availability, and updates the distribution schedule.
 Once the order is shipped, the invoice is sent.

 - Real-time (or near real-time) operations.
-Since the processes in the example above occur within a few seconds of order receipt, problems are identified quickly, giving the seller more time to correct the situation.
+Because the processes in the example above occur within a few seconds of order receipt, problems are identified quickly, giving the seller more time to correct the situation.